Probing Light Dark Matter through Cosmic-Ray Cooling in Active Galactic Nuclei

-Multimessenger observations of neutrino sources have been proposed to study dark matter interactions with photons \cite{Ferrer:2022kei} and neutrinos \cite{Arg_elles_2017,Kelly:2018tyg,Choi:2019ixb,Murase_2019,Alvey_2019,Eskenasy:2022aup,Cline:2022qld,Ferrer:2022kei,Cline:2023tkp}, as well as historically-investigated annihilating or decaying signatures.
+Multimessenger observations of neutrino sources have been proposed to study DM interactions with photons \cite{Ferrer:2022kei} and neutrinos \cite{Arg_elles_2017,Kelly:2018tyg,Choi:2019ixb,Murase_2019,Alvey_2019,Eskenasy:2022aup,Cline:2022qld,Ferrer:2022kei,Cline:2023tkp}, as well as historically-investigated annihilating or decaying signatures.
 Now there is accumulating evidence that AGN can accelerate CRs to TeV--PeV energies.
-We demonstrate that high-energy particle emission from AGN provides us with a powerful probe of dark matter scatterings with protons and electrons.
+We demonstrate that high-energy particle emission from AGN provides us with a powerful probe of DM scatterings with protons and electrons through CR interactions.

-\begin{section}{ACKNOWLEDGEMENTS} We are very grateful to Francesca Capel, Mar Císcar, Francesc Ferrer, Alejandro Ibarra, Walter Winter, Chengchao Yuan, and Bing Zhang for useful discussions.
+We are very grateful to Francesca Capel, Mar Císcar, Francesc Ferrer, Alejandro Ibarra, Walter Winter, Chengchao Yuan, and Bing Zhang for useful discussions.
 KM thanks the Topical Workshop: NGC 1068 as cosmic laboratory sponsored by SFB1258 and Cluster of Excellence ORIGINS.
 GH is supported by the Collaborative Research Center SFB1258 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
-KM is supported by the NSF Grant No.~AST-1908689, No.~AST-2108466 and No.~AST-2108467, and KAKENHI No.~20H01901 and No.~20H05852. \end{section}
+KM is supported by the NSF Grant No.~AST-1908689, No.~AST-2108466 and No.~AST-2108467, and KAKENHI No.~20H01901 and No.~20H05852.